DeepBlueRobotics/training/docs/section-7/feedforward-control.md

 Follow the instructions and see if you can get the optimal tuning solution.
 The model simulates a flywheel shooter mechanism and halfway through the simulation it shoots a ball. **DO NOT SKIP THIS PRACTICE**

-While manual tuning works, WPILIB provides a way to generate kS, kV, and kA, called System Identification, or SysID for short.
+While manual tuning works, WPILIB provides a way to generate `kS`, `kV`, and `kA`, called System Identification, or SysID for short.

 !!! warning
     Do not move on if you don't know how [lambdas/consumers](https://docs.wpilib.org/en/stable/docs/software/basic-programming/functions-as-data.html) work and the [Java Unit library](https://docs.wpilib.org/en/stable/docs/software/basic-programming/java-units.html).

 System Identification is the process of determining a mathematical model for the behavior of a system through statistical anaylsis of its inputs and outputs.
-SysID has a process to determine kS, kV, and kA for the motor, so you don't have to do any tuning!
+SysID has a process to determine `kS`, `kV`, and `kA` for the motor, so you don't have to do any tuning!
 They also provide PID values, but treat them as a "starting point" for further tuning.

 Read the following WPILIB articles: